Fiji Itinerary: See the Best of Fiji in 2 Weeks!

 The smaller islands don’t tend to have card machines or cash points and you’ll still need to pay for your activities and food, depending on your island-hopping pass.

-You can get cash out at the airport or Bamboo Travellers (for a small fee).
+You can get cash out at the airport or Bamboo Backpackers (for a small fee).

 Respect local customs